ViktorNova/musikernel/README.md

 #What is MusiKernel ?

-MusiKernel is DAWs, plugins, and a new approach to developing an audio software ecosystem.
+MusiKernel is DAWs/hosts, instrument & effect plugins, and a new approach to developing an audio software ecosystem.
 By promoting centralized development and quality control with maximal code re-use, MusiKernel aims to avoid many of the compatibility problems that have plagued traditional host/plugin architectures.

+MusiKernel's UI is powered entirely by Python3 and PyQt5.
+MusiKernel's audio/MIDI engine is written in C (C89 dialect) for maximum performance and low memory usage.